 Please send all materials via email to the awards chair, indicated below.
 For the subject line, please indicate “Grunig Thesis/Dissertation Awards SUBMISSION”.
 Thank you.

-All manuscripts submitted for the awards will be subject to double-blind review by three independent judges.
+All manuscripts submitted for the awards will be subject to double-blind review by three independent judges from senior members in the ICA Public Relations Division.
+Thesis and dissertation submissions will be reviewed separately, resulting in one thesis award and one dissertation award.
 In the event that submission volume requires more than three judges to participate in the evaluation process, the award winners will be determined through standardized scoring.

 Chair, Grunig & Grunig Thesis/Dissertation Awards

 Valenti School of Communication

 University of Houston